Commercial HVAC Columbia

 What is retro-commissioning (RCx)?

 Retro-commissioning (RCx) is a cost-effective way to optimize the performance of an existing HVAC system.
 It involves evaluating the building’s HVAC systems and controls, identifying energy-saving opportunities, implementing corrective measures, and verifying improved performance.
-It can be a beneficial strategy for improving sustainability and reducing a company's carbon footprint.
+Retro-commissioning can significantly reduce energy waste, enhance comfort, and extend the life of existing HVAC systems.

 How is commercial HVAC different from residential HVAC?